sonic-net/SONiC/doc/nat/nat_design_spec.md

    - Listens on the notifications in the NAT, NAPT, NAPT_TWICE tables in the APP_DB, picks the notifications, translates them to SAI objects and pushes them to ASIC_DB to be consumed by Syncd.
 For every single NAT/NAPT entry, NatOrch pushes 1 SNAT entry and 1 DNAT entry (for inbound and outbound directions) to the ASIC_DB via sairedis.
    - Monitors the translation activity status every sampling period for each of the NAT/NAPT entries in the hardware.
 Sampling period is chosen to be a optimal value of 60 seconds.
 If the NAPT entry is inactive for the duration of the NAT timeout period, the entry is removed.
 Static NAT/NAPT entries are not monitored for the inactivity.
 They have to be unconfigured explicitly to be removed from the hardware.

-### 3.3.3.1 Interaction with NeighOrch
+### 3.3.3.1 Interaction with NeighOrch and RouteOrch
-NatOrch registers as observer with the NeighOrch so that the DNAT entry and the corresponding SNAT entry can be pushed to ASIC_DB by NatOrch, only if the corresponding inside zone neighbor's entry is created in NeighOrch.
+NatOrch registers as observer with the NeighOrch and RouteOrch, so that the DNAT/DNAPT entries can be pushed to ASIC_DB by NatOrch, only if the corresponding translated IP is reachable via a neighbor entry or a route entry.

-When the Neighbor entry is deleted in NeighOrch, the corresponding DNAT and SNAT entries are removed from the hardware.
+When the neighbor or route are no longer resolving the translated IP, all the corresponding DNAT/DNAPT entries are removed from the hardware.

 ### 3.3.3.2 Aging inactive entries
 Since the active data traffic for the TCP/UDP connections are not flowing through the kernel, the timing out of the connection tracking entries is the responsibility of the application.
-In order to query the translation activity status for each NAT entry from the hardware, NatOrch agent maintains the internal cache of all the NAT entries that are received from the APP_DB.
+NatOrch agent maintains the internal cache of all the NAT entries that are received from the APP_DB.
 NatOrch queries the translation activity status of each of the dynamic entries every sampling period.
 Static entries are not monitored for inactivity.
-If the dynamic entry is not active for 2 consecutive sampling periods, the entry is removed from the connection tracking table in the Kernel.
-Entries are removed from the kernel to keep the connections in the kernel in sync with the entries in the hardware.
-That will trigger the removal of the entries from APP_DB and ASIC_DB.
+The timeout of the active entries are reset every sampling period.
+If the dynamic entry is not active for the configured timeout, the entry is timed out from the connection tracking table in the Kernel.
+That in turn triggers the removal of the inactive dynamic entries from the APP_DB and the ASIC_DB.

 ### 3.3.3.3 Handling the failed NAT entries
 Once the error handling framework is in place, the following changes handle the failed NAT entries from SAI: